scala-js/scala-js/CONTRIBUTING.md

 directory) should come accompanied with documentation.
 Pull requests containing undocumented code will not be accepted.

-Code contributed to the internals (compiler, tools, JS environments, etc.) should come accompanied by internal documentation if the code is not self-explanatory, e.g., important design decisions that other maintainers should know about.
+Code contributed to the internals (compiler, IR, linker, JS environments, etc.) should come accompanied by internal documentation if the code is not self-explanatory, e.g., important design decisions that other maintainers should know about.